Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Introduction

-In addition to the U(1) X-cube fracton CSL, we identify two highly frustrated phases exhibiting subextensive ground state degeneracies, intermediate between spin liquids and conventional ordered phases.
-First, we find a phase whose ground states are independently polarized ferromagnetic chains hosting deconfined 1D spinons, with inter-chain interactions mediated by collisions of spinons moving on intersecting chains.
-We dub this the frustrated chains phase (\cref{sec:frustrated_chains}).
-We show that this phase may be viewed as a ``precursor'' to both the spin ice and fracton CSLs, which can be viewed as condensates of 1D spinon bound states.
-Second, we find a phase exhibiting both uniaxial and biaxial spin nematic ordering (\cref{sec:spin_nematic})---at a higher temperature the system spontaneously breaks cubic to tetragonal symmetry, stabilizing a uniaxial nematic liquid, while at a lower temperature the system further breaks symmetry to orthorhombic, developing biaxial order.
-Analogous to how the AIAO phase is a maximal packing of the monopole charges of spin ice~\cite{brooks-bartlettMagneticMomentFragmentationMonopole2014}, the nematic phase can be viewed as a maximal packing of the fractonic excitations of the fracton CSL.
-We demonstrate that the biaxial transition is driven by a fluctuation mechanism similar to order-by-disorder, where the biaxial configurations support deconfined 1D antiferro-spinons, maximizing entropy at finite temperature.
+Lastly, we identify a parameter region exhibiting both uniaxial and biaxial spin nematic orderings (\cref{sec:spin_nematic})---upon cooling, the system spontaneously breaks cubic to tetragonal symmetry, stabilizing a uniaxial nematic liquid, while at a lower temperature the system further breaks symmetry to orthorhombic, developing biaxial order.
+Analogous to how the AIAO phase is a maximal packing of the monopole quasiparticles of spin ice~\cite{brooks-bartlettMagneticMomentFragmentationMonopole2014}, this nematic phase can be viewed as a maximal packing of the fractonic excitations of the X-cube fracton CSL, i.e., a \emph{fracton crystal}.
+We show that the transition to the biaxial nematic phase is fluctuation-driven by an order-by-disorder mechanism~\cite{villainInsulatingSpinGlasses1979,villainOrderEffectDisorder1980,henleyOrderingDisorderGroundstate1987,henleyOrderingDueDisorder1989,wengelSpinglassAntiferromagnetCritical1996,hiziAnharmonicGroundState2009}---the biaxial configurations support deconfined 1D antiferro-spinons which disorder 1D chains and maximize entropy, which arise as a consequence of accidental subsystem symmetries.
+The low-temperature physics is that of effectively decoupled and disordered 1D chains, providing a striking realization of spontaneous dimensional reduction~\cite{mishraDirectionalOrderingFluctuations2004,batistaGeneralizedElitzursTheorem2005,XuReductionEffectiveDimensionality2005,nussinovIntermediateSymmetriesElectronic2006,taharaAntiferromagneticIsingModel2007,nussinovCompassModelsTheory2015,makutaDimensionalReductionQuantum2021} driven by thermal fluctuations in a classical Ising model.